radiantearth/stac-api-spec/core/README.md

 All STAC API implementations must implement the *STAC API - Core* conformance class
 <https://api.stacspec.org/v1.0.0-rc.2/core>.
 This requires a server to return from a root endpoint a valid
 [STAC Catalog](../stac-spec/catalog-spec/catalog-spec.md) "landing page" that also includes a `conformsTo` attribute with a string array value.
 Any API implementing this is considered a minimal, valid STAC API.
-Additionally, a STAC API conforming conformance class (<https://api.stacspec.org/v1.0.0-rc.2/browseable>) must be structured such that all Items in the catalog can be accessed by following `child` and `item` link relations.

 ## Core